Valentine’s Day chocolate sold at Target recalled, may contain tree nuts

-(WHTM) – The U.S. Food and Drug Administration (FDA) has announced that Favorite Day branded Valentine’s Milk Chocolate Covered Caramels with Nonpareils have been recalled, as they may contain an undeclared tree nut.
+The U.S. Food and Drug Administration has announced that Favorite Day branded Valentine’s Milk Chocolate Covered Caramels with Nonpareils have been recalled, as they may contain an undeclared tree nut.

 The chocolates were distributed nationwide through Target retail stores.